DaintyJet/VCHAT_SEH/README.md

 typedef EXCEPTION_DISPOSITION (CDECL ExceptionHandler)(EXCEPTION_RECORD* ExceptionRecord, EXCEPTION_REGISTRATION* EstablisherFrame, CONTEXT* ContextRecord, DISPATCHER_CONTEXT* DispatcherContext); //same as EXCEPTION_ROUTINE and _except_handler
 ```

 This handler can return one of the *Filter Expression* values described in [14].
-That is it can return `EXCEPTION_CONTINUE_EXECUTION` (-1) if the exception is dismissed and we should instead continue execution, it may return `EXCEPTION_CONTINUE_SEARCH` (0) if our handler does not recognize the exception and the search should continue through the SEH chain, and finally it can return `EXCEPTION_EXECUTE_HANDLER` (1) if this SEH entry can handle the exception and has executed.
+That is, it can return `EXCEPTION_CONTINUE_EXECUTION` (-1) if the exception is dismissed, and we should instead continue execution.
+It may return `EXCEPTION_CONTINUE_SEARCH` (0) if our handler does not recognize the exception, and the search should continue through the SEH chain.
+Finally, it can return `EXCEPTION_EXECUTE_HANDLER` (1) if this SEH entry can handle the exception and has executed.

 > [!NOTE]
 > This creates a *Typedef* of a function pointer, this means the SEH handers will point to a function with the following signature: